Luming-L/ProjectNew/Reference/Houle.md

 Somatic mutations may affect PRDM9 expression.
 The mutations in which gene may affect the expression of PRDM9.
 We need regions where SNVs cluster across all samples, because they are comparable.
 ## input
 PRDM9 expression level
-Reccuently mutated regions: at least 2 SNVs were located with 100bp from each other across all tumor samples.
+Reccuently mutated regions: First we select regions where at least 2 SNVs were located with 100bp from each other across all tumor samples.
+Then we concentrate
 ## process
 linear regression
 ## output